zhaoyutong43210/CBCT_Scatter_CCMB/example_data/README.md

 ## 1. Planning CT

+Paitent sliced data has been stored in a series \.dcm files, which can be open with MicroDicom Viewer.
+The following figure gives an example:

 ![MicroDicom example(planning CT)](./Microdicom_example2.png)

-\.dcm files

-open with MicroDicom Viewer
+This data is used as the ground truth in this research.

 ## 2. CBCT projections